anchvo/pp3-pressure-watch/README.md

 - __The website was deployed to Heroku via the following steps:__

 - In code workspace, add necessary requirements to requirements.txt.
-- Log in to Heroku and create new App.
+- Log in to Heroku and create new App
 - In App settings, set the necessary _Config Vars_:
     - Key `PORT` and value `8000`
     - Key `CREDS` and value `contents of credentials.json file`
 - In App settings, add two buildpacks in the following order:
     1. `heroku/python`
     2. `heroku/nodejs`
-- In Deployment tab, connect to GitHub.
+- In Deployment tab, connect to GitHub
-- Search for project on GitHub.
+- Search for project on GitHub
-- Enable automatic deploys if wanted.
+- Enable automatic deploys if wanted
-- Deploy GitHub branch.
+- Deploy GitHub branch

 ## Future Updates

 The program could be improved by various future updates, including:

-- The option for the user to put in additional data, especially for a second week of blood pressure numbers, allowing for a better overall result.
+- The option for the user to put in additional data, especially for a second week of blood pressure numbers, allowing for a better overall result
-- The option to end the program with a user input and only delete the data then.
+- The option to end the program with a user input and only delete the data then

 ## Credits